Nonkululeko-Ma/Project_Management/REFLECTION.md

 ## ASSIGNMENT 8##

-### Challenges Faced:
-- It was hard to decide how much detail to add in states and actions.
-Too much made it messy, too little made it confusing.
-- Making sure the diagrams matched with user stories from Agile planning was also tricky because sometimes steps didn’t fit well.

-### State Diagrams vs Activity Diagrams:
-- State diagrams show how one object changes in different situations.
-- Activity diagrams show the full process or steps of how things happen in the system.
-- Both are useful but used in different ways.
+While doing this assignment, one of the main challenges I faced was choosing how much detail to add in the state and activity diagrams.
+If I added too much information, the diagrams looked complicated and hard to read.
+But if I added too little, it felt like important steps were missing.
+Another challenge was making sure my diagrams matched properly with my user stories and sprint tasks from my previous assignments.
+I had to go back and check if everything connected well.

+State diagrams helped me focus more on how a single object behaves and changes over time, like a Task moving from "To Do" to "In Progress" to "Done".
+On the other hand, activity diagrams showed the whole process or workflow, like how a user registers or creates a project step-by-step.
+Both diagrams are useful but used for different reasons — state diagrams are about object behavior, and activity diagrams are about process flow.
+Overall, this task helped me understand how to plan and visualize a system better in a clear way.

 ## ASSIGNMENT 9 ##
 While working on the domain model and class diagram, I faced a few challenges.
 One of the main challenges was deciding which objects to include in the domain model.
 At first, I thought of adding too many objects, but later I realised that would make the diagram too complicated and messy.
 I had to focus only on the important entities like User, Project, Task, Issue, Report, Comment, and Notification.